 Managing data in the integrated supply chain requires a shift from Siloed functions to one that understands and embraces functional and process alignment.
 Towards achieving this it is essential that:

-A lot of attention must be given to becoming and exception minded organization that lives by process alignment and integrated outcomes.
-The reality in our companies is that data is constantly moving from one functional hand to another and this is movement of data is influenced by the planning, scheduling, and realization of the sellable product in the supply chain.
+A lot of attention must be given to becoming an exception minded organization that lives by process alignment and integrated outcomes.
+The reality in our companies is that data is constantly moving from one functional hand to another and this is a movement of data is influenced by the planning, scheduling, and realization of the sellable product in the supply chain.
 The challenge is to always transition the data from one function to the next in an effective and timely fashion to avoid breakdown.

 Results from polling during the online seminar

 Four polling questions were asked of the 85 people that attended the online seminar.
 The results are as follows:

 Agreed the above poll is from a small sample attending an online seminar there is enough evidence to suggest improved focus in this key area of supply chain management.

 1My colleague Jim Cameron shared a 2-part blog series entitled “Drive Value in Your Supply Chain Optimization with a Smart Use of KPIs” which adds further dimensions for change in your supply chain to meet your business goals.

 2PAT – Process Aligned Teams.
 This is a critical organizational arrangement to drive behavior change using the data as the catalyst